AbsIbs/H1N1_flu_vaccine_project/README.md

 #### Permutation Feature Importance

-Permutation feature importances show us which features were the important in our model's accuracy.
-It looks like many of the top features were personal opinions about the virus and vaccinations as well as recommendations by a doctor.
+This plot below shows permutation feature importances, which tells us which features were the most important in our model's accuracy.
+The top features were personal opinions about the virus and vaccinations as well as recommendations by a doctor.

 ![h1n1permutations](https://github.com/AbsIbs/H1N1_flu_vaccine_project/blob/main/images/h1n1%20permutation.png)

 ## Seasonal Analysis